SoundScapeRenderer/ssr/doc/manual/gui.rst

 You can change the zoom either by clicking into the zoom label and dragging up or down for zooming in or out.
-Alternatively, you can use the mouse wheel.
+Alternatively, you can use the mouse wheel [1]_.
 Clicking and dragging on the background of the screen lets you move inside the scene.
 A double-click brings you back to the default position and also defaults the zoom.